-• Student Learning Outcome:
+Student Learning Outcome:

-- Demonstrate behaviors and attitudes that show sensitivity and acceptance of individual and cultural differences, and respecting diversity. - Demonstrate effective communication skills with patients and all members of the healthcare team. - Demonstrate compassionate patient care and education during sonographic procedures to promote overall well-being. - Demonstrate a commitment to lifelong learning.
+- Demonstrate behaviors, attitudes and respect that show sensitivity, and acceptance of individual differences. - Demonstrate effective communication skills with patients and all members of the healthcare team. - Demonstrate compassionate patient care and education during sonographic procedures to promote overall well-being. - Demonstrate a commitment to lifelong learning.